sts10/homophones/readme.markdown

 OPTIONS:
     -f, --force                       Force overwrite of output file if it exists -h, --help                        Print help information
-    -p, --pairs <PAIRS_OUTPUT>        Path for outputted file for list of PAIRS of homohpones -s, --singles <SINGLES_OUTPUT>    Path for outputted file for list of SINGLE homohpones -V, --version                     Print version information
+    -p, --pairs <PAIRS_OUTPUT>        Path for outputted file for list of PAIRS of homophones -s, --singles <SINGLES_OUTPUT>    Path for outputted file for list of SINGLE homophones -V, --version                     Print version information
 ```

 ### Examples